Shopify/mobile-buy-sdk-ios/README.md

 ## Getting started [⤴](#table-of-contents)

 The Buy SDK is built entirely on [GraphQL](http://graphql.org/).
-While some knowledge of GraphQL is good to have, you don't have to be an expert to start using it with the Buy SDK.
+While some knowledge of GraphQL is good to have, you don't need to be an expert to start using it with the Buy SDK.
 Instead of writing stringed queries and parsing JSON responses, the SDK handles all the query generation and response parsing, exposing only typed models and compile-time checked query structures.
 The section below will give a brief introduction to this system and provide some examples of how it makes building custom storefronts safe and easy.

 ## Migration from SDK v2.0 [⤴](#table-of-contents)
 Previous version of Mobile SDK v2.0 is based on REST API.
 With newer version 3.0 Shopify is migrating from REST to GraphQL.
-Unfortenetly specifics of generation GraphQL models makes almost impossible to create the migration path from v2.0 to v3.0, as domains models are not backward compatible.
-The concepts thougth remains the same like collections, products, checkouts, orders etc.
+Unfortunately, specifics of generation GraphQL models makes almost impossible to create the migration path from v2.0 to v3.0, as domains models are not backward compatible.
+However, the concepts remain the same, such as collections, products, checkouts, and orders.

 ## Code Generation [⤴](#table-of-contents)